-(1) Communications between a Defense Counsel and the Accused that are directly related to the Accused's military commission but are not privileged within the meaning of
+(1) Communications between a Defense Counsel and the Accused that are directly related to the Accused's military commission but are not privileged within the meaning of M.C.R.E.
+502. This includes discovery and related material, and records of Military Commission proceedings, including court filings.
+Court filings may be provided to the Accused, including those marked as FOUO, unless they are specifically marked "Not Releasable to" the Accused.1

-M.C.R.E.
-502. This includes discovery and related material that is releasable to the Accused, and records of commission proceedings, including court filings when releasable to the Accused.
+(2) Documents initially identified as Other Case-Related Material that are subsequently incorporated by Defense Counsel or the Accused into work product or lawyerclient communications or that are aggregated to support a particular communication or reflect the lawyer's mental impressions or strategy, may become Lawyer-Client Privileged Communications under M.C.R.E.
+502. If such material is already in the possession of the Accused, JTF-GTMO personnel are not responsible for retrieving documents previously submitted as "Other Case-Related Material," or re-marking them in conformity with paragraph 5.b. below.

-- (2) Documents initially identified as Other Case-Related Material that are subsequently incorporated by Defense Counsel or the Accused into work product or lawyer-client communications or that are aggregated to support a particular communication or reflect the lawyer's mental impressions or strategy, may become Lawyer-Client Privileged Communications under M.C.R.E.
-502. If such material is already in the possession of the Accused, JTF-GTMO personnel are not responsible for retrieving documents previously submitted as "Other Case-Related Material," or re-marking them in conformity with paragraph 5.b. below. - (3) Letters of introduction by the Accused that are directly related to the Military Commission involving that Accused and necessary to the preparation of the defense can be classified as "Other Case-Related Material" if they meet all Privilege Team security review requirements.
+(3) Letters of introduction by the Accused that are directly related to the Military Commission involving that Accused and necessary to the preparation of the defense can be classified as "Other Case-Related Material" if they meet all Privilege Team security review requirements.